 The 1980s real life People Express was a nationwide low cost carrier that also flew to Europe as well as coast to coast across the USA.
 It used several Boeing 747s as well as Boeing 737s.
 It was merged into Continental Airlines in 1987.

-The 2010s real life People Express flew for only a few months during 2014, operating a pair of twenty-something year old Boeing 737-400s to fly in Florida and a handful of other eastern US states.
-It started in May 2014 and shut down in September 2014.
+The second version of real life People Express operated for a few months during 2014, using a pair of twenty-something year old Boeing 737-400s to fly in Florida and a handful of other eastern US states.
+It went under again in January 2015.

-I liked the real life People Express logo that depicted two faces pointing in the same direction, but I decided to redesign the logo so that the faces faced in opposing directions.
-I tried it on various background colors before I settled on a bright shade of red known as Torch Red.
-I also decided to style the brand name differently, by spelling the two words out in contrasting colors (red/grey), and to not leave out the first E in “express” as was originally done in real life.
+I liked the real life People Express logo that depicted two faces pointing in the same direction, but I redesigned the logo to have the faces pointing in opposing directions.
+I tried it on various background colors before I settled on a really bright shade of red known as Torch Red.
+I also decided to style the brand name differently, by spelling the two words out in contrasting colors (red/grey), and to not leave out the first E in “express” like the real life company did.
 Leaving that E out just didn’t look right to me.

-I always planned for People Express to use only Boeing aircraft, but decided that early on it would actually be a Douglas customer, then switch to Boeing once McDonnell Douglas merged with Boeing in the late 1990s.
+Speaking of Boeing, I always planned for People Express to use only Boeing aircraft, but I also decided that early on they would actually be a Douglas customer, then switch over to Boeing once McDonnell Douglas merged with Boeing in the late 1990s.
+I figured Frank and Frank (the founders of People Express) might be a couple of super pro-Boeing guys in the way Southwest Airlines IRL have been.